outpaddling/Meta-packages/README.md

 like Ubuntu Linux.
 With FreeBSD, we first install the basic OS, then install the desktop of our choice afterward.

+If you don't have a space computer, you can also install FreeBSD under a Virtual Machine monitor, such as Hyper-V, Parallels, Qemu/UTM, VirtualBox, or VMWare.
+I recommend VirtualBox, which is free, open-source, and portable to many host platforms.
+FreeBSD has VirtualBox guest additions to add some conveniences such as mouse integration, screen resizing, file sharing, etc.

 ## Our Package Managers

 Most of the software on [https://github.com/outpaddling](https://github.com/outpaddling)